bernardte/Degree-Final-Year-Project/README.md

    2. Run file: python app.py
    3. Open cli(command prompt) and use wsl (if using windows) or use docker to run linux
    4. run redis-server
-   5. run redis-cli ping to make redis running with response pong
+   5. run redis-cli ping to make sure redis running with response pong